 Normally, we do what we want with little thought to how it might affect others, because we feel that we’re the center of the universe, the only one that counts.
 This kind of thinking does not correspond to reality: it is selfish and brings unhappiness to ourselves and others.
 To become enlightened, we first need to start:

 - Understanding the effects of our behavior on ourselves and others, and so refrain from acting destructively

-- Realizing how everything actually exists, and so no longer experiences disturbing emotions based on confusion.
+- Realizing how everything actually exists, and so no longer let our projections fool us.

-When we stop believing our mind’s projections, we also stop disturbing emotions like anger, hatred, greed and jealousy from arising.
+When we stop believing our mind’s projections, we also stop disturbing emotions like anger, hatred, greed and jealousy from arising based on that confusion.
 We will never again act compulsively on our negative feelings.
 All of this requires:

-For this, we need to become fully-enlightened Buddhas, where our minds don’t project anything at all.
+For this, we need to become fully enlightened Buddhas, where our minds don’t project anything at all.
 We see clearly the interdependence of all existence and so know exactly how to help others.
 Our bodies have unlimited energy, we can communicate perfectly with everyone, and our minds understand absolutely everything.
-We have love, compassion and equal concern for every being, as if they were our beloved only child (See What Is Compassion?).
+Our love, compassion and equal concern for every being is so strong, it’s as if each were our beloved only child [See: What Is Compassion?].
 We work to benefit others without expecting anything in return.
 When we’re enlightened, it’s impossible to lose our patience or get angry, to cling to people or to ignore them because we feel too busy or tired.

-As a Buddha we are also omniscient, but not omnipotent.
+As a Buddha, we are also omniscient, but not omnipotent.
 We can’t eliminate others’ suffering, but we can show the way through teaching them and by being a living example.
-To start on the path to enlightenment, we need to:
+To travel the path all the way to enlightenment, we need to:

-- Build up an incredible store of positive force: selflessly benefitting others as best we can,
+- Build up an incredible store of positive force: selflessly benefiting others as best we can

 - Work toward understanding reality: stop projecting nonsense on to the world.